fsharp/fsharp.github.io/README.md

 Maintainers
 -----------

-Tha maintainers of this repository appointed by the F# Core Engineering Group are:
+The maintainers of this repository appointed by the F# Core Engineering Group are:

  - [Dave Thomas](https://github.com/7sharp9), [Tomas Petricek](http://github.com/tpetricek)
  - with help and guidance from [Don Syme](http://github.com/dsyme),